mahdi-jewel/Django-practice/README.md

-My Django-practice files are keeping there.you may get some help with the source code of Django Project from this repository.
+My Django-practice files are keeping there.You may get some help with the source code of Django-Project from this repository.